Xilinx/Vitis_Libraries/docs/src/guide/m_axi/axi_to_multi_stream.rst

    :hidden:
    :maxdepth: 2

-This document describes the structure and execution of axiToMultiStream, implemented as :ref:`axiToMultiStream <cid-xf::common::utils_hw::axiToMultiStream>` function.
+This document describes the structure and execution flow of axiToMultiStream, implemented as :ref:`axiToMultiStream <cid-xf::common::utils_hw::axiToMultiStream>` function.

 .. image:: /images/axi_to_multi_stream.png